eduuh/learning/datastructuresandAlgorithms/ProblemSolvingProcess.md

 charCount("")  // {}  edge cases
 ```

-Posible questions?
+Possible questions?
-1. Are the input always lowercase or evenUpcase.
+1. Are the input always lowercase or Uppercase.
 2. Should be consider spaces, brackets

 ### Break It Down

 Take the actual step of the problem and write them down.
 You can get some hint.
 Explicitly write out the step you need to take.

-This forces you to think about the code you'll write before you wirte it and help you catch any lingering conceptual issues or misunderstandings before you dive in and haev to worry about details.
+This forces you to think about the code you'll write before you write it and help you catch any lingering conceptual issues or misunderstandings before you dive in and have to worry about details.
 Language syntax as well.

 ### Example